userofthegrid/list_project/README.md

 # From author

 Next changes to come in near future:
-- preparing code for useReducer hook
-- moving logic away from presentation part of components
-- adding more features
+- adding more features,
 - due to more features adding testing (for author's convenience reasons ;) )

 Do you want me to add something to this app?
 Let me know: m.noga@email.com

-## It's not a bug, it's a feature!
+## It's not a bug, it's a feature! :)

 This app uses local storage, maybe you want to add only album name or leave everything empty it's your app and your choice (no validation needed).